Sweta-Devi269/Cpp-Projects/README.md

 # Cpp-Projects
-# Mini-projects and DSA problems solved during my BCA journey
+# Mini-projects and DSA problems solved during the journey